Part of the Technical Health audit

 How to fix it

 Step 3: Remove outdated DOCTYPEs.
 If your page uses a long DOCTYPE like <!DOCTYPE html PUBLIC '-//W3C//DTD XHTML 1.0 Transitional//EN'...>, replace it with the simpler <!DOCTYPE html>.
-The HTML5 DOCTYPE triggers full standards mode in every modern browser.
+The HTML5 DOCTYPE triggers full standards mode in each modern browser.

 Common mistakes when fixing this